JPETTomography/j-pet-gate-tools/README.md

 ----------

-  Additional tools for goja output, including the conversion of data, simulated for 3-layer geometry, into 1-layer, as well as smearing of Z-coordinates and times of hits
+  Additional tools for goja output, including the conversion of data, simulated for 3-layer geometry, into 1-layer, as well as smearing of Z-coordinates and times of hits according to the readout.

 jplot
 -----